 The marijuana industry is changing for the better.
 As humane marijuana policies are set in motion and more and more states push for legalization, the future is looking greener than ever before.
-The incentives for starting a legal marijuana business have never been higher, but that doesn’t mean the process is easy.
+The incentives for starting a marijuana business have never been higher, but that doesn’t mean the process is easy.

 If you want to know how to start a marijuana business legally, read this guide.
 From equipment to raising capital to marijuana financing, there is much to learn.

 It’s no secret that you need capital to start any kind of business.
 Finding capital for your marijuana business, however, might be tricky.

 Depending on what state you live in, you may have to jump through some regulatory hoops where marijuana financing is concerned.
 Some of these financing challenges include: